-Erik’s path to WillaKenzie began with a with a deep, personal vision to craft some of Oregon’s best and most exciting Pinot Noirs and Chardonnays.
+Erik’s path to WillaKenzie Estate began with a deep, personal vision to craft some of Oregon’s best and most exciting Pinot Noirs and Chardonnays.

 A scientist by training, Kramer worked as a hydrogeologist in the petrochemical industry before realizing he could apply his precision and passion for balance to a subject he was more personally enthusiastic about: wine.

 Erik began his career in the wine industry twenty years ago.
-Following several harvest seasons as a cellar worker in Washington before pursuing a postgraduate diploma in viticulture & oenology at Lincoln University in New Zealand.
+Following several harvest seasons as a cellar worker in Washington, Erik pursuing a Postgraduate Diploma in Viticulture & Oenology at Lincoln University in New Zealand.
 After graduating with honors, Kramer crafted wines in New Zealand before discovering his calling in Oregon’s Willamette Valley—where he could continue to focus on cool-climate winemaking.

 Kramer joined WillaKenzie Estate in January of 2017, bringing over thirteen years of Willamette Valley winemaking experience to the Estate.
 During his time in time the Willamette Valley, Erik has crafted numerous highly-acclaimed Pinot Noirs and Chardonnays, developing a reputation for terroir-driven winemaking and his refined wines of finesse and balance.

-"This is a dream job for me", says Kramer.
-"WillaKenzie Estate is one of the most unique, diverse and historic properties in all of the Willamette Valley.
-Pinot Noir so clearly represents its sense of place and WillaKenzie Estate offers so many fascinating expressions of the varietal.
-It’s both exciting and humbling to work with an Estate that is capable of producing such a broad array of amazing, site-specific wines."
+"WillaKenzie Estate is one of the most unique, diverse and historic properties in the Willamette Valley.
+Pinot Noir so clearly represents its sense of place and the unique topography at WillaKenzie offers so many fascinating expressions of the varietal.
+It’s an honor to work with an Estate that is capable of producing such a broad array of great wines that offer both clarity and distinction."